 In the last year or so OEMs have noticeably changed their behavior, aiming for new features over polish, and generating excitement by being the first to do something.
-We saw the first phone with an in-display fingerprint scanner, the first phones with punch hole displays, and the first two devices with five cameras.
+The last year in particular has seen some pushes in various technologies and we may even see our first in-display selfie camera before the end of 2020.

 With this new emphasis on being first to market with a product, we thought it would be fun to take a look a bunch of other smartphone firsts.
 For the purposes of this list, we’re drawing a distinction between mobile and smartphone devices here.
 Mobile devices include non-phone devices like PDAs, and many PDAs were doing things like browsing the web long before smartphones.
 We wanted to focus entirely on smartphones, without anything else getting in the way.

 Here are a whole bunch of smartphone hardware firsts — maybe we’ll do a software version in the future.

 What is a first?

 One of the biggest challenges with this list was deciding what constituted as a first.
 Some believe an announcement is enough, while others believe a device has to hit the market to get the title.
 The rule we went with is announced phones get first, but only if they eventually made it to consumer market.
 Prototype phones, concept phones, and phones not available to the public do not count.

 What makes it even more difficult is that many specific release dates and announcement dates don’t exist for older devices.
 For instance, the Samsung D720 (not to be confused with the SPH-D720, or the Nexus S 4G) launched sometime in 2005.
 Some sources say it launched in Q1 2005 and some say July 2005.
 We tried to be as exact as we could, but the lack of Internet record keeping in the early 2000’s made it tougher for older devices.
 If you spot an error, leave a comment with a source link and we’ll fix it.